Pocket Monsters Red/Green (Japan) 'dokokashira door' glitch

 Cinnabar Island glitch (RBG)

 Also known as the Missingno. glitch.
 The east coast of Cinnabar Island (and Seafoam Islands) is a defined grassy encounter spot (which must be surfed), but has no defined encounter list.
 Instead, Pokémon from the previous grassy encounter list are used.
 This includes, for example, Safari Zone Pokémon if it was the last grassy area you traveled in.
-However, if you talked to the guy in Viridian who teaches how to catch a Weedle, and saw him catch a Weedle, your name is placed in the encounter list, which, when doing the glitch, may cause glitch Pokémon (or normal Pokémon with absurd levels) to appear:
+However, if you talked to the guy in Viridian who teaches how to catch a Weedle, and saw him catch a Weedle, your name is placed in the encounter list, which, when doing the glitch, may cause glitch Pokémon (or normal Pokémon with absurd levels) to appear:- characters #3, #5 and #7 (marked with P) will define the Pokémon;

-• characters #2, #4 and #6 (marked with L) will define the experience level;
+- characters #2, #4 and #6 (marked with L) will define the experience level;

-• the first character has no effect at all;
+- the first character has no effect at all;

 See Table of Pokémon ID numbers.